-- 1. Provide a Forum for Sharing Bicycle and Pedestrian Planning Best Practices - A. Meet at least four times per year either in-person (if possible) or by web meeting/conference call. - i.
-Typically, two meetings will be virtual/conference calls and two meetings will be in-person.
-One meeting could be a combined meeting with other working groups depending on the topics of discussion, while the other would be a bicycle and pedestrian-focused meeting.
-Due to the COVID-19 pandemic, we may change in-person meetings to virtual as needed. - ii.
-All meetings will include a speaker and/or training element, if possible, to maximize the value of the meeting. - B. Continue to identify best practices for conducting pedestrian & bicycle counts.
-These best practices may include add-ons to NYSDOT Regional traffic count programs, use of the National Bicycle and Pedestrian Documentation Project guidelines, programs based on Chapter 4 of the Federal Highway Administration (FHWA) Traffic Monitoring Guidelines (Traffic Monitoring for Nonmotorized Traffic), or other methods. - i.
-The Working Group's Pedestrian & Bicycle Counts subcommittee was created to share information, experience, and support to MPO staff using automated pedestrian/bicycle counters, as well as those interested in learning more about them.
-The Subcommittee has an online forum on the NYSAMPO website that is password protected for use by members only.
-This is not a public-facing forum, but anyone engaged with NYSAMPO can request access to it.
+- 1. Provide a Forum for Sharing Issues and Ideas - A. Meet at least four times per year either in-person or by web meeting/conference call. - Typically, two to three meetings will be virtual/conference calls and one to two meetings will be in-person.
+One meeting could be combined with other Working Groups depending on the topics of discussion. - ii.
+All meetings will include a speaker and/or training element, if possible, to maximize the value of the meeting. - B. Continue to identify and promote best practices for pedestrian & bicycle counts.
+These best practices will be developed in coordination with partners including NYSDOT, PTNY, and others.
+See Resources below for a link to NYSDOT's Engineering Bulleting (EB) related to non-motorized counts. - The Working Group's Pedestrian & Bicycle Counts Subcommittee was created to share information, experience, and support to MPO staff using automated pedestrian/bicycle counters, as well as those interested in learning more about them. - C. Identify resources and tools to help MPO staff and project sponsors develop planning-level cost estimates for walking and bicycling projects.
+Continue to work with NYSDOT to update their Quick Estimator Reference (see Available Resources below).